 Therefore, for treaty programmes exceeding certain quantitative thresholds (expected premium income or exposure / capacity), a mandatory referral process is in place known as a Global Review.
-The Global Review is jointly performed by the Allianz Re CEO, Global Managing Director Reinsurance and Allianz Re CUO with Allianz Re Chief Risk Officer as a permanent guest.
-Global referrals are pure underwriting referrals and following this consultation the final decision rests with the Underwriting Committee.
+The Global Review is jointly performed by the Allianz Re CUO and Global Managing Director Reinsurance who may consult with other Global Functional Board members.
+Global referrals are pure underwriting referrals and as the Global CUO is also a member of the Underwriting Committee, such reviews can be done simultaneously.
+Following this consultation the final decision rests with the Underwriting Committee.